mkazuyuki/docs/vMA-cluster.md

 ## Overall Setup Procedure
 - Creating VMs (*vma1* and *vma2*) one on each ESXi
-- Install vCLI and ECX on them.
+- Install vCLI and EC on them.

 ## Procedure